wonderslug/MMM-HomeAssistantDisplay/README.md

 ```

-#### Programatic Sections
+#### Programmatic Sections

-Programatic setting of sections from long list for always displayed module:
+Programmatic setting of sections from long list for always displayed module:

 This shows how you can use code to set the configuration for the module.
 It takes a long list of entities to watch and sets each of them as a section of the module to display only when opened.